syncfusion-content/flutter-docs/Flutter/calendar/timezone.md

 # Time zone in Flutter Event Calendar (SfCalendar)

-Calendar allows you to create appointments in various time zones and display them in users’ time zone or any other time zone.
+[Flutter Calendar](https://www.syncfusion.com/flutter-widgets/flutter-calendar) allows you to create appointments in various time zones and display them in users’ time zone or any other time zone.
 You can use a time zone in the following four different ways:

 * Create appointments in different time zones.
 * Display appointments based on the client’s time zone.